GreenMashedPotato/Shrimp42/README.md

 ## Materials
  todo

+## Updates:
+currently working on rev2(will take some time) things to update for rev2:
+>add support for hotswap sockets
+>remove angle from innermost and outermost columns to reduce finger travel from resting position.
+>will drop trrs support(TBD)

 ## Disclaimer
 I haven't printed some of it.
 No guarantees that they work. (tested the mirrored version(using amphenol cable not trrs), found and fixed some issues)